 Laurel Roth Hope is a self-taught artist in San Francisco, CA. Before her art career, Roth Hope worked as a park ranger and in natural resource conservation.
 These professional experiences influenced her current work, which centers on the human manipulation of and intervention into the natural world.

-SEE(d) is thrilled to get into the studio with Laurel Roth Hope in San Francisco on Saturday, November 9, 2019, 3:30 - 5:30pm where she also collaborates with Andy Diaz Hope.
+SEE(d) is thrilled to speak with Laurel Roth Hope in San Francisco on Saturday, November 16, 2019, 3:00pm - 5:00pm where she also collaborates with Andy Diaz Hope.

 Roth Hope is a 2017 Smithsonian Artist Research Fellow and was a 2016 Resident Artist with the Kohler Arts and Industry program in Wisconsin.
 In 2013 she and her sometime collaborator, Andy Diaz Hope, completed a year-long Fellowship at the de Young Museum of San Francisco examining the history of human cooperation through architecture.
 Her work is included in the permanent collections of the Smithsonian, the Museum of Art and Design in New York, the Mint Museum, Crystal Bridges Museum of American Art, 21C Museum, the Zabludowics Collection, the Progressive Collection, and the Ripley’s Museum of Hollywood, among others.